mateokingler/jigsaw-bot/README.md

 * Turn off Low Power Mode ```Settings --> Battery --> DISABLE "Low Power Mode"```
 * Make sure it has a charging source or sufficient battery
 * Make sure you have a stable internet connection, works best on Wi-Fi
+* Close all other running background applications to reduce the chances of crashes/random respringing

 ## Todo
 _jigsaw-bot_ is currently in development, but is going to support the following: